 Physical effects include impaired coordination and balance, rapid heartbeat, red eyes, dry mouth, and throat.
 Usual doses impair motor skills; especially when used in combination with alcohol.

 Signs of chronic, heavy use may include decreased motivation and interest, as well as difficulties with memory and concentration.
 These problems tend to clear when regular use stops.
 However, there is increasing research evidence of lasting harmful effects on mental function in some people.
 The respiratory system is damaged by smoking; a single joint of marijuana yields much more tar than a strong cigarette.
 Tar in cannabis smoke contains higher amounts of cancer-producing agents than tar in tobacco smoke.
 Studies suggest that developmental delays may occur in children whose mothers used drugs heavily during pregnancy.

 Tolerance and Dependence

 There is some evidence that tolerance develops in regular high-dose users.
-Psychological and physical dependence on cannabis can occur in people who use heavily or regularly.
+Psychological and physical dependence on cannabis can occur in people who use it heavily or regularly.

-Withdrawal symptoms include anxiety, irritability, sleeping problems, sweating and loss of appetite.
+Withdrawal symptoms include anxiety, irritability, sleeping problems, sweating, and loss of appetite.